 The AONB also encourages take-up of schemes that exist to help and encourage farmers to farm for wildlife.
 The reform of CAP will enable farmers to pursue a more environmental agenda, at the same time giving them flexibility to take advantage of market opportunities and consumer preference.
-For information on the reforms, see http://www.defra.gov.uk for farming in England, and http://www.countryside.wales.gov.uk for farming in Wales.
+For information on the reforms, see Defra for farming in England, and Natural Resources Wales for farming in Wales.

 The Wye Valley AONB also runs the annual Farming Awards which alternates between Small Farms under 100 hectares and Large Farms over 100 hectares.
-Each year the winning farmer wins a substantial cash prize whch is awarded at the Monmouthshire Show.
-Last year's winners Liz Vice and Mark O Brien from Mabley Farm, Woolhope, Herfordshire were recorded on Countryfile.
+This year the winning farmer Simon Cutter from Court Farm, Lydbrook received his cash prize at the Monmouthshire Show.

 For further information click here.

 The Farming Awards 2014 will be started in the Spring and again presented at the Monmouthshire Show